peter-fh/tutoring-ai/CONTRIBUTING.md

 ## Developing

+When in development mode, the frontend and backend run on different localhost ports.
+Both servers must be running to test the application.

-### Full stack
+### Server

-If you need to interact with the API, i.e. send and receive example or real messages, the project must be built by running the python server (note that the python virtual environment must be active):
+To run the server, run:

 ```bash
 python server.py